Jcomps/Text-To-Speech-Converter/README.md

-# Text-To-Speech-Converter
+#Text-To-Speech-Converter
-Enter a text and choosee a prefered voice to speak that text Built using HTML,CSS and JavaScript
+Enter a text and choose a preferred voice to speak that text Built using HTML,CSS and JavaScript